tundraka/tundraka.github.io/classes/LearningHowToLearn/W04-HowToBecomeABetterLearner.md

 who you are.
 Especially in the qualities that make you different and use them as a secret talisman for success.
 Use your natural contrariness to defy the always present prejudices from others about what you can accomplish.

+#Renaissance Learning and Unlocking Your Potential - Part II

+##The value of teamwork, avoiding overconfidence
+- Broad-perspective perceptual disorder of the right hemisphere.
+If they make a mistake in their calculations in a non sensical way, there's no way for them to detect that error.
+No big picture click that says that the answer doesn't make any sense.
+- The right hemisphere helps us step back and to put our work into big picture perspective.
+- People with damage to the right hemisphere are often unable to gain ah-ha moments.
+- The right hemisphere is importan into getting in the right track and doing reality checks.
+- Subtle avoidance of some of our capabilities can have a surprisingly negative impact on our work.
+- When we finish an assignment and we don't go back to check our work, we are acting *like a person who's refusing to use part of their brain*.
+- The right hemisphere servers a a sort of devil's advocate to question the status quo and look for global inconsistencies.
+- The left  hemisphere on the other hand tends to cling to the way things were.
+- The left hemisphere interprets the work for us and will try to keep those interpretations unchanged.
+- The left centered focus mode has associated with a desire to cling to whatever you've done.
+- That's the problem with the focus, sometimes a bit left hemisphere leaning more of analysis.
+It provides for an analytical and upbeat approach.
+ - Abundant research evidence that suggest that there's a potential for *rigidity, dogmatism and egocentricity*.
+- Finishing an assigment and feeling that it's correct without a review, may be caused by and *overly confident perspective* arising in part from the left hemisphere.
+ - Steping back and recheck, you're allowing for more interaction between the 2 hemispheres

+###Teamwork
+- One way to catch your blind spots is to brainstorm and work with others who are also smartyl focused on the topic.
+- Your naively upbeat focused mode can still skip right over errors.
+Specially if I'm the one who made the errors.
+- Even worse is to believe that you have everything nailed down intellectuallt but you haven't.
+- Study groups can help you catch when you thinking was gone wrong.
+- Study group can work as a large scale diffuse mode outside our brain, that catches what we missed or were unable to see.
+- Explaining to other helps build your understanding.
+- Study session can go wrong if the group doesn't focus or is not in the same level of interest.

+##A test checklist
+- Testing has a way of concentrating the mind, 1 hr taking a test helps retain more knowledge that 1hr of study.
+- Originally developed for engineering by Richard Felder.

+1. Did you make a serious effort to understand the text?
+2. Did you work with classmates on homework problems?
+Or check solutions with others?
+3. Did you attempt to outline every homework problem solution before working with classmates?
+4. Did you participate actively in homework group discussions, contributing ideas and asking questions?
+5. Did you consult with the instructor when you were having trouble with something?
+6. Did you understand all of your homeworks solution when they were handed in?
+7. Did you ask in class for explanations of homework problem solutions that weren't clear to you?
+8. A study guide?
+Did you carefully go through it before the test and convince yourself that you can do everything on it?
+9. Did you attempt to outline lots of problem soluton quickly without spending time on the algebra in calculations?
+10. Did you go over the study guide and problems with classmates and quiz one another?
+11. If there was a review session before the test, did you attend to it and ask questions about anything you weren't sure about?
+12. Did you get a reasonable night sleep before the test?
+If you answer *no* the answers to all the preceding questions may not matter.

+In the same way pilots or surgeons go over a checklist, going over the test checklist (answering yes to most of the questions) can vastly improve your changes of success.

+##The hard start - jump to easy technique
+- It's common to recommend student, when taking a test, to tackle the easy questions first; the idea behind that is that once the easy ones are solved you are confident in handling the difficult ones.
+ - For some people this may be counter productive.
+- Hard problems means that they'll need a lot of time, indicating that you may want to start on them first thing on the test.
+- Difficult problem may also need for the creative powers of the diffuse mode.
+ - But to access the difuse mode, you need to not actively focus on what you're trying to solve.
+- Easy or hard first?
+- Start with the hard ones, but quickly jump to the easy ones.
+- When the test is handed, take a quick lool to see what it involves.
+- When start working the problems start with what appears to be the hardest problem.
+ - Pull yourself away within the first minute or two, if you get stuck or sense that you might not be in the right track
+ - This is helpful because loads the problem in mind and seitches attention away from it, allowing the diffuse mode to begin its work.
+- When you return to the more difficult problem you'll be pleased that the next step seems to be more obvious.
+ - You may not be able to go all the way through to the end, but you got further before you switch.
+- The *hard start-jump to easy* technique may make more efficient use of your brain by allowing different parts of the brain to work simultanously on different thoughts.
+- This technique guarantees that you'll have a little work on each problem.
+- Useful technique to avoid Einstellung, getting stuck on the wrong approach because you have a chance to look a the problem from different perspectives.
+- You must have the discipline to move away from the difficult problem.
+ - This may be why test takers sometimes find that the solution pops up right as they walk out the door.
+ - When they gave up, their attention switch, allowing the diffuse mode the traction it needed to work the solution.
+- If you haven't prepared for a test, you might as well try to get as much points as you can.

+##Final helpful hints for tests